 - Washcloths (set of 16 around $4 at Walmart)

 - Irons and ironing boards (inexpensive smaller ones at Walmart)

-- Large, oversized coffee cups/mugs
+- Large coffee cups/mugs

-- Casserole dishes (esp larger, preferably with lids)
+- Casserole dishes with lids

 - Small wall mirrors

 - Gaming systems